sendgrid/wordpress/README.md

 ### What credentials do I need to add on settings page

-Create a SendGrid account at <a href="http://sendgrid.com/partner/wordpress" target="_blank">http://sendgrid.com/partner/wordpress</a> and use these credentials.
+Create a SendGrid account at <a href="http://sendgrid.com/partner/wordpress" target="_blank">https://sendgrid.com/partner/wordpress</a> and generate a new API key on <https://app.sendgrid.com/settings/api_keys>.

 ## Screenshots